New York Police and Firefighter Compensation Law

 by Michael Rose

-New York City firefighters and police officers regularly put their lives on the line in service to the public.
-These are extremely dangerous and stressful professions, and these brave New Yorkers deserve to be compensated whenever they suffer injuries in the line of duty.
+New York City police officers and firefighters regularly put their lives on the line in service to the public.
+These are extremely dangerous and stressful professions.
+And these brave New Yorkers deserve compensation whenever they suffer injuries in the line of duty.
 Unlike most workers, New York firefighters and police are not covered by workers’ compensation.
-If they are injured in the line of duty, they may pursue compensation for their injuries through other avenues, like the General Municipal Law.
+If injured in the line of duty, they may pursue compensation through other avenues.
+One such avenue is the General Municipal Law.
 Depending on the particular circumstances of the accident, injured firefighters and police offers may have multiple legal options available to them.

 If you are a New York police officer or firefighter who has been injured while on the job, it’s critical that you consult with an experienced attorney as soon as you can.
-You may be able to recover compensation for past, present, and future medical bills, as well as lost wages, lost earning capacity, pain and suffering, and other damages associated with your injuries.
+You may recover compensation for past, present, and future medical bills, lost wages, lost earning capacity, pain and suffering, and other damages associated with your injuries.

 What is General Municipal Law § 205-e?

-In 1935, New York City passed General Municipal Law § 205-a, also known as the “Fireman’s Law,” which gave firefighters the right to file a lawsuit for line-of-duty injuries if the defendant violated a statute, regulation, or rule, when causing the firefighter’s injury.
-To have a case under GML §205-a, a firefighter has to identify a statute or ordinance that the defendant violated, describe the manner in which they were injured, and show that the defendant’s negligence directly or indirectly caused them harm.
+In 1935, New York City passed General Municipal Law § 205-a.
+Also known as the “Fireman’s Law,” it gave firefighters the right to file a lawsuit for line-of-duty injuries if the defendant violated a statute, regulation, or rule when causing the firefighter’s injury.
+To have a case under GML §205-a, a firefighter must identify a statute or ordinance the defendant violated.
+Describe how they were injured.
+And show that the defendant’s negligence directly or indirectly caused them harm.
 To be successful in a lawsuit brought under General Municipal Law § 205-a, the firefighter must show that the defendant violated a local, state, or federal law.

 In Which Situations Can I Sue?